oldweb-today/netcapsule/README.md

 Any web archive (supporting CDX or Memento protocol interfaces) can be a source, and any browser running under Linux can be used.
 Currently included browsers are *Mosaic 2.7*, *Netscape 4* and a modern *Firefox 40*.

+The system allows user to navigate by both url and by time.

+The date can be changed dynamically by entering a new datetime (in 14-digit format currently) and hitting *Update*.
+The virtual browser must then be reloaded to reflect the new datetime settings.

 ### Examples screenshots